‘Field of Dreams’: Fathers & sons, phantoms and phenoms

 “Field of Dreams” is about phantoms and phenoms on an unlikely diamond in an Iowa cornfield.

-Emotions gush like water across the grass, resonating three decades later because of the nerves the movie digs down to reach.
+Emotions gush like water across the fresh-cut grass, resonating three decades later because of the nerves the movie digs down to reach.

 “I remember, I think it was the very first test screening we had, it was in the LA area and it was a recruited audience and they didn’t know anything about the movie,” director Phil Alden Robinson recalled this week.
 “And towards the end, I was sitting in the back, and I noticed a woman about two, maybe three rows in front of me on the aisle, just weeping.